fricas/fricas/docs/index.md

 and signatures for 64bit arrays.
-Julia uses internally the hardware optimized OpenBlas library which historically comes from the Goto BLAS library (autotuned at startup contrary to Atlas which used to tune the library a build time depending on your processor).
-This library can be changed at run time, for example on an Intel processor you can use the Julia package [MKL](https://github.com/JuliaLinearAlgebra/MKL.jl) (called Intel oneAPI as of now) with <code>jlUsing "MKL"</code>.
+Julia uses internally the hardware optimized OpenBlas library which historically comes from the Goto BLAS library (autotuned at startup contrary to Atlas which used to tune the library at build time depending on your processor).
+This library can be changed at run time, for example on an Intel processor you can use the Julia package [MKL](https://github.com/JuliaLinearAlgebra/MKL.jl) (called Intel® oneAPI) with <code>jlUsing "MKL"</code>.

 The second interface implements a simple CL class, **jlref**, where every object used in Julia is referenced by an object of this class.
 The actual data — such as arrays, for example, but practically everything in Julia — resides in the Julia process (multithreaded).

+A MCP server in Common Lisp is also added.
 For details on the [Model Context Protocol](https://modelcontextprotocol.io) server (stdio and socket modes) that can be used by AI models or [fricas-vscode](https://github.com/gvanuxem/fricas-vscode), see:

 - [MCP Server Design](MCP_SERVER_DESIGN.md)
 ---